Tolufolorunso/arcadeGame/README.md

 ## Outro

-You can fork it to play the game.
+You can fork it to play the game. you can also play it [here](https://tolufolorunso.github.io/arcadeGame/)